 2. “Reservation horses”- Various Tribal Authorities

 This issue becomes very emotionally charged partially due to the lack of any unified or consistent “management.”
 In many instances tribal authorities remove and sell these horses into the slaughter pipeline.
-Sometimes these removals create a huge public interest and many times happen without any knowledge outside the borders of the reservation.
+Sometimes these removals create a huge public interest; many times happen without any knowledge outside the borders of the reservation.
 Legally these are NOT considered wild horses but the private property of tribal members; most often seen as domestic livestock by the tribe, just like their cows.

 At this moment (5/2014) the Yakima (Yakama) tribes in Washington state are removing and selling horses through a known killbuyer they have worked with before.
 Sorting and handling of horses that have lived “free roaming” can be a time consuming task.
 Foals have very little value as meat and some killbuyers simply let them die in pens, or simply shoot them, instead of spending money on feed as there would be no profit in the sale later for meat.
 So this killbuyer loads the semi trucks with adults and ships them out and then “brokers his by-product,” the foals, to “rescue.”
 This time around the asking price is $100. a piece.
 The Killbuyer and broker make a nice handful of cash.
 This is a recurring thing and happens with regularity.
 This time they have no BLM roundup to compete with in the press… so it is in the public eye.
 (As a note the Yakima have been pushing for a horse slaughter facility on tribal land.
 They have repeatedly refused assistance to PZP treat, train and adopt out their horses).
 As these horses exist on reservation land the jurisdiction lies with tribal authorities.
 Fast cash is the name of this one… for the tribe and the killbuyer who gets to turn around and use his profits to buy more horses he can ship to slaughter.